RXT067/Research/headache.md

 ---

-### Dull pain and feeling of "beeing unwell"
+### Dull pain and nausea

-Dull pain and feeling of "beeing unwell" - Human body seems to increase a body temperature to deal with the infection.
+Dull pain and nausea - Human body seems to increase a body temperature to deal with the infection.

 Increasing enviromental temperature seems to have positive effect on said pain where hot bath seems to be the most effective.